rian39/notes/terraforma.md

 ## Model 3 living landscapes

 follow beings in their movements; delineate their reach; i.e. habitual territories; common landscape follows from their crossings.
 Human ans non-human;a includes platform landscape; they then arrange all these on the same plane and move them into a circle, the portolan, including classifying them by families of trajectory; the idea is to get from grid to territories

+# model 4 borders

+they want to make them thicker; they use spirals to arrange them, and oscillograms to diagram tensions/power forms around them; not sure whether I get this, or maybe it is just no so useful.
+Do borders just come on top of living landscapes?

+# model 5 space-time

+A whole set of time-space elements, composed in/on a score, and arranged in overlapping dials.
+Quite useful.